Thousands of students choose Canada as their destination yearly, and the numbers keep increasing.

 Step 2: Send Your Documents to WES

-Your academic institution will need to send your documents to WES to be evaluated.
+Your academic institution must send your documents to WES for evaluation.
 Most institutions will either have their online portals or will use third parties.
-A list of required documents which will be supplied.
-The types of documents you’ll need will depend on:
+A list of required documents will be supplied.
+The types of documents you’ll need will depend on the following:

 There are three ways that you can submit your transcripts to WES.